isaacpeel/solesonic-mcp-server/docs/security.md

 401 vs 403
 - 401 Unauthorized: Missing/invalid token; issuer or JWKS misconfigured; expired token
 - 403 Forbidden: Authenticated but lacking required authority (scope or group) for the tool

-Cognito groups mapping
-- If cognito:groups is present as a list of strings, each becomes GROUP_<group>
-- Example: group MCP-CREATE-JIRA yields authority GROUP_MCP-CREATE-JIRA

 Atlassian Token Broker (high-level)
 - Jira tools rely on an external Token Broker for secure, short-lived Atlassian access tokens